 Biden says COVID-19 pandemic is "over" in U.S.

-In an interview that aired on "60 Minutes" Sunday night, President Biden said the COVID-19 pandemic is "over" in the United States.
+In an interview on "60 Minutes" Sunday night, President Biden said the COVID-19 pandemic is "over" in the United States.

 "The pandemic is over.
 We still have a problem with COVID.
 We're still doing a lotta work on it. ...
 But the pandemic is over," Mr. Biden said.